 We offer everyday departures with a minimum of 2 people.
-Prices are per person, which are based on two people who might share a room / tent.
-The itinerary is described and based on shared services; however, you are looking for a private service, that would be upon request.
+Prices are per person.
+The itinerary is described and based on personalized service.

-Demanding, Strenuous – high altitude hikes – accessible to most healthy traveller – depending on your fitness level.
+Demanding – high altitude hikes – accessible to the most healthy traveller – depending on your fitness level.

 EXTENSION TRIPS: Yes, you can do this same trek in 2 days, and with more activity inclusions in 3 days, hiking leisurely, with camping at nights on the way.
 And you can extend your trek, with Ausangate Trek to Rainbow Mountain, Ausangate Trek to Machu Picchu, Machu Picchu, and Sacred Valley, or you can extend your trip with any tour from our great list we offer.

 We can customize this private tour just for you.
-Any element can be tailored – activities, length, hotels and destinations.
-Call us at +51 984 464 391 or request a quote.
+Any detail can be tailored – activities, length, hotels and destinations.
+Call us or text us via WhatsApp at +51 984 464 391 or request a quote.

-Today the adventure takes to the Rainbow Mountain Cusco, We will start very early in the dawn in our private transport, with private guide, chef.
-We will head out through the South Valley passing very quaint Andean towns to trailhead Quesiuno (4,326 m / 14,189 ft), upon our arrival we’ll have our nutritious breakfast.
+Today the adventure takes to the Rainbow Mountain Cusco, We will start early in the morning at 3:30 A.m with a pick up from your hotel in our private transport, with a private guide.
+We will head out through the South Valley passing very quaint Andean towns to trailhead located at an elevation of 4,400 m / 14,432 ft,

-After 4-hour hiking or more, we will embrace this great natural formation of Rainbow Mountain Cusco (5,020 m / 16,466 ft).
-Our knowledgeable private guide leads us through the side of hills, recapping,and explaining the current theories regarding the purpose and significance of the colored hills, and we will take our time to shoot amazing photos, while enjoying a hot well-deserved Coca tea.
+After 1 hour and 30 minutes hiking or more, we will embrace this great natural formation of Rainbow Mountain Cusco (5,050 m / 16,564 ft).
+Our knowledgeable private guide leads us through the side of hills, recapping, and explaining the current theories regarding the purpose and significance of the colored hills, and we will take our time to shoot amazing photos.

 Trekking Surface: Dirt trail, rocky, muddy, slippery